pascal-fb-martin/HouseSprinkler/gallery/README.md

 * The current duration of the rain delay, or NONE if there is no pending rain delay.
 * The value (and origin) of the current watering index.

-The buttons on the right side are rather self-explanatory.
+The buttons on the right side are mostly self-explanatory.
 The Refresh button forces a rediscovery of the control and water index services.
 This is mostly used when one of these services was started (or restarted) and one does not want to wait for the periodic discovery.
+Disabling the Index mechanism actually disables all of them, including the season index (see later for the description of seaseason index).

 The Zones page allow manual control of individual zones, bypassing programs: